sdgilley/content-maintenance/docs/code-snippets.md

     python find-prs.py
     ```

 1. Review the output in pr-review-report-DATE.md.
-Set to Preview to make it easier to read.
+Set to Preview (Ctrl=Shift-V) to make it easier to read.
 1. For each PR, use the python command shown in the Report column.
 1. Approve if no issues reported.
 1. If issues are present, see [Fix the Problem](fix-the-problem.md).